 Scott is a co-founder of Massively Parallel Technologies, Fathym, and FinaTech.
 Massively Parallel is the developer of Blue Cheetah, a software platform that automates the analysis and parallelization of legacy code, so that it can be rapidly migrated to the cloud.
 Fathym automates the provisioning and hosting of apps in the cloud, enabling the rapid development of enterprise IoT solutions for the cloud.
 FinaTech dramatically improves yields for investors in private equity funds.

-Scott is the author of The Emerging Kingdom, a book that develops the basis for a Congressional bill that would replace income taxes with a payments tax, which would slash the tax rate to 0.2%, balance the budget, and provide basic income, healthcare and college for all U. S. citizens.
+Scott is the author of A Tale of Two Economies, a book that develops the basis for a Congressional bill that would replace income taxes with a payments tax, which would slash the tax rate to 0.2%, balance the budget, and provide basic income, healthcare and college for all U. S. citizens.